mlab817/faqs/src/philippine-crop-insurance-corporation/what-is-the-plan-of-action-against-the-destructive-effects-of-climate-change.md

 ---
  title: What is the plan of action against the destructive effects of climate change?

-tags: ["plan","action","destructive","effects","climate","change"]

  ---

-### Philippine Crop Insurance Corporation
+## Philippine Crop Insurance Corporation

-## What is the plan of action against the destructive effects of climate change?
+# What is the plan of action against the destructive effects of climate change?

  - Provision of agricultural insurance coverage to subsistence farmers in areas identified by the government as most vulnerable/affected by destructive effects of climate change;